katahiromz/EGA/EGA-Manual.md

 Does loop while the specified condition is non-zero.
 The `expr` argument will be evaluated repeatedly.
 The `cond` is the condition.

+1. At first `cond` will be evaluated.
+If it was zero, then loop will be ended.
+2. `expr` will be evaluated.
+Back to 1.

 You can break the loop by `break` function.

 ### EGA '`xor`' Function